distdns/distdns-desktop/README.md

-# opennic-desktop
+# DistDNS Desktop

-OpenNic Desktop is an easy way to use [OpenNic DNS](https://www.opennic.org) servers.
+DistDNS Desktop is an easy way to use [DistDNS](https://www.distdns.io) servers.
 Base on electron framework, it should work on Linux, MacOS and Windows.

 There is not released binaries for the moment as the app is still in heavy development.